funmiafola/UK_MonetaryPolicy_2019/README.md

 ## Analysis techniques used
 * List the data analysis methods used and explain limitations or alternative approaches.
 * How did you structure the data analysis techniques.
-Justify your response.
+Justify your response.88
 * Did the data limit you, and did you use an alternative approach to meet these challenges?
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?